Pierogi: Russia and Belarus

 Vareniki are most often filled with potatoes (sometimes mixed with mushrooms), quark cheese, cabbage, beef, and berries.
 They can be topped with fried onions and bacon, or butter, and served with sour cream.
 This Ukrainian dish became especially popular in Russia during the Soviet period, when it became part of the menu of public catering and international Soviet cuisine.
 Pelmeni are significantly different; they are smaller, shaped differently and usually filled with ground meat (pork, lamb, beef, fish) or mushrooms as well as salt, pepper, and sometimes herbs and onions.

 In modern Russian, pirozhki always mean a baked, in oven, or sometimes in a frying pan, usually under the lid, dough with filling.
 For dough with fillings, cooked in boiling water, exact naming is used – vareniki, pelmeni, pozy (steamed), etc.

-In Belarus, its close proximity to Poland, Ukraine, and Russia helps create a unique blend which takes up all three.
+Belarusian cuisine has been influenced by the country's proximity to Poland, Ukraine, and Russia helps create a unique blend which takes up all three.
 Kalduny are the result, and are one of the most recognizable foods from Belarus.